koor-tech/kbase/docs/support/help-desk.md

 ### For free trial users as well as paying customers

-The Help Desk is for anyone who needs help, especially if you are using the KSD free trial or Pro subscription.
+The Help Desk is for anyone who needs help, especially if you are using the Koor free trial or Pro subscription.

-We prioritize questions from those who purchased KSD Pro.
-KSD Pro includes a system assessment, so we can take a closer look and get more specific about solutions to whatever trouble you are having.
+We prioritize questions from those who purchased Koor Pro Bundle.
+The Pro Bundle includes 20 hours of dedicated support.
+If you request a system assessment, we will take a closer look at your storage system, and give you specific suggestions about whatever trouble you are having.

 ### Feedback is welcome, too